LSNJLAW SM

 Criminal sexual contact (N.J.S.A.
 2C:14-1, 2C:14-3)

 A person who uses actual force or coercion (such as bullying or threatening violence) to have sexual contact with another person may be guilty of criminal sexual contact.
-If the contact happens without freely given consent, it still may be considered force or coercion.
-Criminal sexual contact may also include situations where the abuser physically overpowers the victim.
+If the contact happens simply without freely given consent, it still may be considered force or coercion.
+Criminal sexual contact may also include situations where the offender physically overpowers the victim.
 Sexual contact is defined as intentionally touching the victim’s thigh, groin, buttocks, or breast without the victim’s consent.
-The abuser must be doing this for personal sexual pleasure or to humiliate or degrade the victim.
+The offender must be doing this for personal sexual pleasure or to humiliate or degrade the victim.

 Sexual assault (N.J.S.A.
 2C:14-1, 2C:14-2)